ricardolsmendes/azure-durablefunctions-python/README.md

 ## Sample application

-The sample Funds Transfer App comprises 4 business steps, each of them implemented as an Azure Function:
+The dummy Funds Transfer App comprises 4 business steps, each of them implemented as an Azure Function:

 ![N|Solid](.diagrams/workloads-funds-transfer.png